-In this guide, we look at whether Rayon is Eco Friendly & Sustainable for use in products like clothing, fabric and textiles.
+In this guide, we look at whether Rayon is Eco Friendly & Sustainable for use in products like clothing, fabric and textiles, and across different factors.

 We also acknowledge that rayon is a widely used term, so we give an explanation of what it is exactly and examples of the different types of rayon.